Back

 • you decline your firm place using the ‘decline my place’ function

-Although the process is the same however you enter Clearing, the information below focuses on students who don't get the grades they need on Results Day for their university offer.
+Although the process is the same however you enter Clearing, this step-by-step guide to how Clearing works focuses on students who don't get the grades they need on Results Day for their university offer.

 1. Prepare for Results Day